Skip to main content

 print(someStructure.$someNumber)

-Concept Mapping:
+Concept Correspondence:

-- There is no direct equivalent syntax in C#.
+• There is no direct syntax equivalent in C#.

-Key Difference Analysis:
+Key Differences Analysis:

-Type Properties #
+Type Properties

-1. Core Concepts #
+1. Core Concepts

-2. Example Analysis #
+2. Example

 struct SomeStructure {